 By: Michael Greger, M.D., NutritionalFacts.Org.

-One in eight American women will be diagnosed with breast cancer in their lifetimes.
+One in eight American women will be diagnosed with breast cancer in her lifetime.
 There are a number of compounds in plant foods that may protect against breast cancer by a variety of mechanisms.
-I’ve talked about the benefits of broccoli, flaxseeds and soy foods, but this recent study out of Germany reported something new.
-Evidence for reduced breast cancer risk associated with consumption of sunflower and pumpkin seeds.
-Sunflower and pumpkin seeds were associated with reduced breast cancer risk, which they initially chalked up to the lignans in the seeds, something else I’ve talked about, but their lignan lead didn’t pan out.
-Maybe it’s the phytosterols found concentrated in seeds.
+I’ve talked about the benefits of broccoli, flaxseeds, and soy foods before (See Breast Cancer Survival Vegetable, Flaxseeds & Breast Cancer Prevention, and Breast Cancer Survival and Soy) but a recent German study reported something new.
+The researchers found that sunflower and pumpkin seeds were associated with reduced breast cancer risk.
+They initially chalked the association up to the lignans in the seeds (See Breast Cancer Survival and Lignan Intake), but their lignan lead didn’t pan out.
+Maybe it’s the phytosterols found concentrated in seeds?
+(See Optimal Phytosterol Source).

-There is evidence phytosterols may be anticancer nutrients that may play a role in reducing breast cancer risk.
+There is evidence that phytosterols may be anticancer nutrients and play a role in reducing breast cancer risk.
 I thought phytosterols just lowered cholesterol?
-What does cancer have to do with cholesterol?
+(See How Phytosterols Lower Cholesterol) What does cancer have to do with cholesterol?

-Well, increasing evidence demonstrates the role that cholesterol may play in the development and progression of breast cancer.
+Increasing evidence demonstrates the role that cholesterol may play in the development and progression of breast cancer.
 Cancer feeds on cholesterol.
-Transformed cells take up LDL, so-called bad cholesterol, and are capable of stimulating the growth of human breast cancer cells in a petri dish.
-See all these little red dots, that’s fat that the breast cancer cells are gobbling up.
+Transformed cells take up LDL, so-called “bad” cholesterol, and it’s capable of stimulating the growth of human breast cancer cells in a petri dish.